EdwinVW/dapr-workshop/Assignment05/step-by-step.md

 As you can see, you specify the binding type SMTP (`bindings.smtp`) and you specify in the `metadata` how to connect to the SMTP server container you started in step 2 (running on localhost on port `4025`).
 The other metadata can be ignored for now.

 Important to notice with bindings is the `name` of the binding.
-This name must be the same as the name used in the call to the bindings API as you did in step 1:
+This name must be the same as the name used in the call to the bindings API as you did in the code in step 1:

 ```csharp
 daprClient.InvokeBindingAsync("sendmail", "create", body, metadata);